 Credit The Mirage

 I bet you didn’t know that there’s an erupting volcano in Las Vegas, did you?
-As a matter of fact, you can set your watch by its nightly explosions at 7, 8 or 9 p.m. right outside the Mirage on the Strip.
-Though please verify the schedule, as it CAN be canceled due to high winds.
+As a matter of fact, you can set your watch by its nightly explosions at 8, 9, 10 or 11 p.m. right outside the Mirage on the Strip.
+Please verify the schedule, as it CAN be canceled due to high winds.

 Another free outdoor feature you can take in while walking down the Strip is the Fountains of Bellagio.
 These shows of water choreographed to music begin every half-hour Monday through Friday from 3 to 7 p.m.
-After 7 p.m., you’ll only have to wait 15 minutes for the next show, which run until midnight.
+After 7 p.m., you’ll only have to wait 15 minutes for the next show, which you can catch until midnight.
 Weekend schedules are a little different, which you can check here.

 Pretend like you’re the cast of “Ocean’s Eleven” minus all the stolen money 😊